awsdocs/amazon-sagemaker-developer-guide/doc_source/inference-recommender-prerequisites.md

 # Prerequisites<a name="inference-recommender-prerequisites"></a>

 To use Amazon SageMaker Inference Recommender, first make sure you have met the prerequisites listed below\.
-As an example, we show how to use a PyTorch \(v1\.6\.0\) ResNet\-18 convolutional neural network pre\-trained model for both types of Amazon SageMaker Inference Recommender recommendation jobs\.
+As an example, we show how to use a PyTorch \(v1\.7\.1\) ResNet\-18 pre\-trained model for both types of Amazon SageMaker Inference Recommender recommendation jobs\.

 **Note**
 The following code examples use Python\.
 Remove the `!` prefix character if you run any of the following code samples in your terminal or AWS CLI\.
+This example uses the `conda_pytorch_p36_latest` kernel within a Amazon SageMaker Notebook instance\.
+This kernel is provided by SageMaker and uses Python 3\.6 and PyTorch 1\.7\.1\.
+For more information about SageMaker Notebooks, see [Use Amazon SageMaker Notebook Instances](nbi.md)\.

 1. **Create an IAM role for Amazon SageMaker\.**